Maternal Levels of Care Verification

 Delivering Confidence Across All Levels of Maternal Care

 While health care has made significant advances in obstetrics and maternal-fetal care, there is still more to be done to standardize, implement, and improve regionalized systems of care.
-Maternal Levels of Care Verification delivers a way to bridge that gap and improve patient outcomes.
+Maternal Levels of Care Verification, now available, delivers a way to bridge that gap and improve patient outcomes.

 Collaborating with the American College of Obstetricians and Gynecologists (ACOG), Joint Commission offers a program to facilities that provide obstetric and maternal-fetal medicine (MFM) care.
 The program was developed using ACOG’s Levels of Maternal Care Obstetric Care Consensus (OCC) document, which includes comprehensive uniform definitions, a standardized description of maternity facility capabilities and personnel, and a framework for integrated systems that address maternal health needs.
 The program aims to reduce maternal morbidity and mortality by encouraging the growth and evolution of systems that help standardize perinatal regionalization and risk-appropriate maternal care.